October 5, 2019

 Visit Our Church’s Web Site.

 Every year we import a large assortment of items directly from Russia for sale at our Bazaar.
+You can find the kiosk tables inside the church hall and outside in front of the church hall.
 The selection this year will include:

 Handicrafts and Cultural Items